mikesmallhelp/wacat/README.md

   1 passed (28.7s)
 ```

-### Configure pages, which are not visited
+### Configure pages to exclude from visits

-wacat is designed so that it should not go outside of the host you are testing.
-You can also configure more page urls, which are not visited.
+wacat is designed to remain within the host you are testing.
+Additionally, you can configure specific page URLs that should not be visited during the test.

-Look in the previous example
+For example, consider the following output from a previous test:

 ```
 In the page: https://mikesmallhelp-test-application-more-complicated-authentication.vercel.app/logout
 ```

-If you don't want to go into the logout page, add the "notVisitLinkUrls" attribute into the JSON.
-It contains the urls, which are not visited.
-An example JSON is:
+If you want to prevent wacat from visiting the logout page, you can use the "notVisitLinkUrls" attribute in the JSON configuration.
+This attribute lists the URLs that wacat should avoid.

+Here is an example JSON configuration:

 ```
 {